-Once it is finished, the film's release is normally a grand occasion with a star-studded guest list at the premier night requiring limousines and red carpets and of course the dreaded film critics, ready to write up their highly valued opinions in their newspaper columns or blogs.
+Once it is finished, the film's release is normally a grand occasion with the star-studded premier night involving limousines and red carpets and of course the dreaded film critics, ready to write up their highly valued opinions in their newspaper columns or blogs.

-Some films, if they are critically acclaimed or a box office hit, may even go on to be nominated for one of the awards: The Academy Awards (better known as The Oscars), the BAFTAs or perhaps the Palme d'Or...
-Once again, the red carpets are rolled out for the gorgeous actors and actresses who glide gracefully through the assembled press.
+Some films, if they are critically acclaimed or a box office hit, may even go on to be nominated for one of the awards: The Academy Awards (better known as The Oscars), the BAFTAs or the Palme d'Or...
+Once again, the red carpets are rolled out for the gorgeous actors and actresses who glide through the assembled press.
 The host's painful jokes are interspersed with gushing acceptance speeches, whilst the unsuccessful nominees watch on with plastic grins thinly disguising the pain of their disappointment.